codeforpdx/codepdx_website/contributing.md

     - run `git add .` to add all changed files in commit. or `git add <fileName>` to include an individual file.
     - run `git commit -m "some message abut changes in commit"` with a concise message to describe what changes are included in the push.
     -  push to GitHub in terminal: `git push origin <your branch name>`

-1. Code Styling/Linting

-   Linting and formatting for this project has also been setup using ESlint and Prettier.
-They are included as dependencies and will be installed while following the instructions of the readme.
-To lint your changes with ESLint follow the instructions [here](./README.md#linting)

 - ## Submitting a Pull Request